-For the physically challenged visitor, some access services are available.
+For visitors living with disabilities, some access services are available.
 If accommodations are required, please call the Village office at (609) 898-2300 two weeks prior to your visit.

 The Village Welcome Center is located at the Route 9 entrance to the Village, and is accessible to visitors in wheelchairs via a ramp near the rear of the building, which also leads to the accessible public restrooms, which are at the rear of the first floor (they may be accessed from the inside as well).
 A virtual touch-screen Village tour is located in the Welcome Center, along with an introductory video.
 Accessible restrooms are also located at the rear of the Village ice Cream Parlor, which are entered via a ramp along the building’s side wall.
 The Village’s Country Store and Old Grange Restaurant may also be entered via permanent ramps.